 Emergency binder

 Create an emergency binder.
 Without a doubt, this is the most important tip from this week’s exercise.
-I could write a whole post on this alone – stay tuned, I might just do that.
-For now, here’s a list of what to put in your emergency binder:
+I could write a whole post on this alone.
+Stay tuned, I might just do that.
+For now, here is a list of what to put in your emergency binder:

-Keep copies of all these documents electronically in case of fire or other natural disaster, but it’s also a good idea to have a paper copy.
-Keep the binder in a secure place and, most importantly, let your family members know where and how to find it if they need it.
+Keep copies of all these documents electronically in case of fire or other natural disaster, but it’s also good to have a paper copy.
+Put the binder in a secure place and, most importantly, let your family members know where and how to find it if they need it.

 What I got rid of

 Although this wasn’t supposed to be a decluttering exercise, as I was getting organized, I stumbled upon a box of old receipts and account statements dating back to 2013.
 Between that and clearing out outdated items from our important documents file box, and scanning items that I don’t need to keep paper copies of, I filled this huge box of papers.
-I definitely foresee a bonfire in our future.
+I’m seeing a bonfire in our future.

 I’m not sure how many items this is and I’m not about to count every piece of paper to find out.
-There are probably thousands of pieces of paper in that box but I’ll just add 100 items to my decluttering tally for the year.
+There are thousands of pieces of paper in that box, but I’ll just add 100 items to my decluttering tally for the year.

 I did have a bit of fun when I found the bill of sale for my very first car!
 It was a 1985 Hyundai Pony that I bought in 1988 for $3,830.
-I think my daughter will pay more than that for a year of car insurance for her first car.
+I think my daughters will pay more than that for a year of car insurance for their first cars.

 If you have friends or family members who could benefit from a little less clutter in their lives, please share this post and spread the word!